-Underpinning Asset Management decision-making at each stage are the following:
+Underpinning asset management decision-making at each stage are the following:

-S.4.1 Asset Management Teams
+S.4.1.
+Asset Management Teams

 The Council has an organisational structure and capability that supports the AM planning process.
-Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-3 below.
+Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-2.